 Romero spoke out against poverty, social injustice, assassinations, and torture commonly perpetrated by government officials.

-He has long been considered to be a martyr by his countrymen, consequently paving the way for him to ultimately achieve sainthood in 1997.
+He has long been considered a martyr by his countrymen, paving the way for his sainthood in 1997.

 If you want to join a private tour, Precita Eyes Murals Arts and Visitor Center, located a block away, runs weekend tours featuring the murals in Balmy as well as other showstoppers along the 24th Street corridor.